Article written for The Bare Minimum Magazine (a print magazine from UK focused on sustainable fashion and minimalism).

 One day, she realized this world of cheap fabrics wasn’t for her, so she dropped out.
-After this, Deborah started travelling.
+After this, Deborah started traveling.
 She literally joined the circus and went to Brazil.
 Next, she ended up on an organic cotton farm, where she fell in love with a surfer.

-After such an adventure, she decided to get back home, in Brighton with her surfer husband.
+After such an adventure, she decided to get back home, to Brighton with her surfer husband.
 This is when she joined the Finisterre team.
 “I ran into a friend from university, Tom Podkolinski, who was working at a really cool surf brand.
 He sold me the dream of how amazing this brand was.”

 Part of Finisterre’s values is also encouraging their customers to come back with the products and engage with their repair service.
 This, also allows the brand to improve their products because based on the problem the customers had with the clothes, they may come up with a different and more durable design.
-Deborah explained how people are actually proud to have their clothes repaired and that they often ask for a patch that doesn’t match with the color of the product.
+Deborah explained how people are actually proud to have their clothes repaired and that they often ask for a patch that doesn’t match the color of the product.
 They paid for a quality product, and they want to keep it alive, but also fun for as long as possible.

-Finisterre is an example of applied circular economy.
+Finisterre is an example of an applied circular economy.
 It works for them, and I hope it will work for more and more brands.
 We, as customers can choose to become more circular in the way we consume, but we need the right examples and information in order to understand why we should change our convenient lifestyle.

 Even thinking twice before throwing that shirt away, it’s a step to a circular way of living.